unboxed/unboxed.co/source/blog/2019-04-29-working-with-ual-students-in-collaboration-with-char-gy.html.markdown

 date: '2019-04-29T19:44:42+01:00'
 published: true
 ---
 Just over 2 years ago I graduated from London College of Communication on the then [MDes Service Design and Innovation course](https://masedi.myblog.arts.ac.uk/).
 This year I was invited back to help out with the collaborative unit.
-This unit is all about collaborating with others, whether it’s stakeholders, users or other designers.
+This unit is all about collaborating with others, whether it’s stakeholders, service users or other designers.
 This is a project that takes place with a live project, in an industry setting.
 I travelled down to Elephant and Castle with Henry to talk on behalf of [Char.gy](https://char.gy) as the client that the students would work with.

 Over the course of 8 weeks students the students worked in teams to undertake research, scope the landscape, and develop early prototypes based on some identified challenges faced by char.gy.
-We proposed 6 briefs to give the students a taste of working on a live project, with difficult challenges in an agile way, following the kind of process that we might use in a regular project.
+We proposed 6 briefs, with some difficult challenges to give students a taste of working on a real world project.
+It was conducted in an agile way, following the kind of process that we might use in a regular project.

 ![The briefs](/assets/images/uploads/lcc-chargy-briefs-2x.jpg)